ZhouQiangwei/dmtools/README.md

 | -h|--help                                                                                      |

-This is a BS-Seq results mbw format file view and process tool.
+This is a BS-Seq results mbw format file view and process tool based on libBigWig.

 For more information, please see https://batmeth2-mbw.readthedocs.io/en/latest/function/BMtools.html